canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 Low priority and Extended Security Maintenance (ESM) uploads
 ------------------------------------------------------------

-Low-priority uploads, such as updates that fix bugs that don't affect users at runtime, can be staged and bundled with a future :term:`SRU` or security update.
+You can stage and bundle low-priority uploads with a future :term:`SRU` or security update.
+These uploads may include updates that fix bugs that don't affect users at runtime.

 For uploads to stable releases in their :term:`ESM` period, please prepare the :term:`SRU` bug, then contact the :term:`Ubuntu ESM Team`.